-Later this summer we’ll kick off “Phase 2” of our pedigree ratings introduction, which will include access to a comprehensive set of ratings for each horse.
+Later this spring we’ll kick off “Phase 2” of our pedigree ratings introduction, which will include access to a comprehensive set of ratings for each horse.
 This will give you an even better sense of a horse’s surface and distance preferences—is he running in a race today that better suits his pedigree than his previous races did?
 Also, since our figures are constantly being harmonized with the global Timeform scale, in phase 2 we’ll add Timeform speed figures for races overseas to our pedigree ratings.
 So if today’s entrant has a ½ sister who was a world-beater in Ireland, her speed figures will inform the pedigree ratings of today’s entrant.

 How to use our Pedigree Ratings